cfss-sp20/hw01/README.md

 Before academia, I worked as the Product Marketer for the data analytics platform <a href="https://www.scraawl.com/">Scraawl</a> and collaborated on research projects for DARPA as a social scientist, researching the impact of fake news and bots.

 ### School
-I have taken courses in statistics, modelling, text analysis with machine learning.
+I have taken courses in statistics, modelling, and text analysis with machine learning.
 This quarter I'm taking:

 * MACS 30200: Perspectives on Computational Research
 * MACS 40100: Computing for the Social Sciences